 Want To Fail Fast?
 Make Every Decision Based On What Other People Think…

-This morning on our forums, one of our members who is just getting started asked if she should start teaching three year olds.
+Recently in one of our groups, a member who is just getting started asked if she should start teaching three year olds.

 Apparently, she is good at it and likes teaching that age group.
 And, there’s a demand for it in her area.